Is Swordfish Halal or Haram?

 Is swordfish expensive?

-Swordfish appears quite costly compared to other types of fish.
+Swordfish appear quite costly compared to other types of fish.
 Although there are several reasons why it is more pricey than many alternatives, it ultimately boils down to the difficulty of catching this prized deep-sea creature and the limited supply available for the commercial market.

 herry